jwhitlock/mdn-archive-proto1/docs/Web/CSS/content.md

 ---
 <p class="summary"><span class="seoSummary"><strong>Cascading Style Sheets</strong> (<strong>CSS</strong>) is a <a href="/en-US/docs/DOM/stylesheet">stylesheet</a> language used to describe the presentation of a document written in <a href="/en-US/docs/HTML" title="HyperText Markup Language">HTML</a></span> or <a href="/en-US/docs/XML">XML</a> (including XML dialects such as <a href="/en-US/docs/SVG">SVG</a> or <a href="/en-US/docs/XHTML">XHTML</a>).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.</p>

-<p>CSS is one of the core languages of the <em>open web</em> and is standardized across browsers according to the <a class="external" href="http://w3.org/Style/CSS/#specs">W3C specification</a>.
+<p>CSS is one of the core languages of the <em>open web</em> and is standardized across browsers according to the <a href="http://w3.org/Style/CSS/#specs" class="external">W3C specification</a>.
 Developed in levels, CSS1 is now obsolete, CSS2.1 is a recommendation, and <a href="/en-US/docs/CSS/CSS3" title="CSS3">CSS3</a>, now split into smaller modules, is progressing on the standardization track.</p>

 <section id="sect1">
 <ul class="card-grid">